 António Costa, Justice and rampant corruption

-I fully agree with what is said in this article, which is much more serious than it may seem at first glance, because obviously this is only the tip of the deep-rooted Portuguese corruption, due to the fact that there is no way to recognize about 99% of the corruption that happens in Portugal, because it is highly systemic and disguised under endless “legal” ways.
+I fully agree with what is said in this article, which is much more serious than it may seem at first glance, because obviously this is just the tip of the deep-rooted Portuguese corruption, due to the fact that there is no way to recognize about 99% of the corruption that happens in Portugal, because it is highly systemic and disguised under endless “legal” ways.

 The Portuguese only get the politicians they deserve.
 Democracy doesn’t work with idiots and dishonest people/voters and Portugal is the perfect example of that, that’s why democracies are not all the same and some are not democracies at all, but in practice, dictatorships, like Portugal.